 Take exit 14 off of I-79 to merge onto PA-21 W toward Waynesburg, use the right 2 lanes to turn right onto US-19 N/E High St/Mt Morris Rd., continue to follow US-19 N/E High St. for 1.4 miles, continue straight onto PA-21 W/W High St., continue to follow PA-21 W. for 5.8 miles, turn left toward Park Rd. go 69 ft., turn right onto Park Rd., destination will be on the left.

-A public park that offers a pavilion for rental.
-There are picnic tables, a baseball field, football field, basketball court, volleyball court, concession stand and restrooms.
+A public park with a pavilion, picnic tables, baseball field, football field, basketball court, concession stand, and restrooms.

 Take exit 14 off of I-79 to merge onto PA-21 W toward Waynesburg, use the right 2 lanes to turn right onto E High St/Mt Morris Rd., continue to follow E High St. for 0.4 miles, turn left onto Sugar Run Rd., go 0.5 miles, turn right onto Orchard Rd/Sugar Run Rd. go 46 ft., turn right onto Porter St. go 0.3 miles, destination will be on the right.